AddyRdz/intro-to-debugging/README.md

 console.table(userInfo);
 ```

-> You can also console log any variable as an object!

 ## `console.trace()`

 If you are trying to figure out where in the code a function is being called, you can include a `console.trace()` message to place a metaphorical breadcrumb in the call stack.